MYanello/Vault-Demo/labs/03-istio-jwt-auth/README.md

 fi
 ```

 First let's set up a service to provide the JWKs formatted keys and verify it's working.
 If we use the Vault OIDC Engine instead of Transit Engine this step isn't necessary.
+We could also directly provide the public key to Istio's AuthenticationRequest object but the maintainability is called into question there.
 ```bash
 kubectl apply -f ./labs/03-istio-jwt-auth/jwks.yaml -n vault
 ```